Olga Kho

-Elisa "Olga" Tingcungco Kho (born July 1, 1956) is a Filipino politician and medical doctor who is currently serving in the House of Representatives of the Philippines as the Representative of Masbate's 2nd congressional district since 2013.
-She previously served as the first female governor of Masbate.
-She is married to the current Governor Antonio Kho.
+Elisa "Olga" Tingcungco Kho (born July 1, 1956) is a Filipino politician and medical doctor who is currently serving in the House of Representatives of the Philippines as the Representative of Masbate's 2nd congressional district since 2025, a position she previously held from 2013 to 2022.
+She previously served as vice governor of Masbate from 2022 to 2025.
+She served as the first female governor of Masbate from 2007 to 2010.
+She is married to the current Representative Antonio Kho.
+Part of a political family in the province, the couple's children, Ara and Richard are also politicians.